Skip to main content

 You can add a credit to each child’s plan.
 To do this:

-• head to each child’s profile and click on their Bookings tab
+• Head to each child’s profile and click on their Bookings tab

 • From here, you can click Add Credit and pop in the value you would like to be deducted.
 This will then come off the total value of next month’s invoice when you send it.